- All students (291) in grades K-5 participate Monday through Friday in Peaceful Playground activities during recess at Washington Elementary.

 - ECR has hired new supervisors for Rec Center activities.
 The Rec Center is open almost every day.
 The hockey and figure skating rinks are ready for the holidays and beyond.

-- Coming Soon: The Ely Wheel Park, a skateboard/BMX bike park designed in large part by our kids!
+- The Ely Wheel Park is NOW OPEN, a skateboard/BMX bike park designed in large part by our kids!
 A designer in Vancouver has delivered construction documents, and the students continue to work on raising money.
 The City and several Ely businesses have pledged money to be used for their choice of features in the park.
-We are planning to break ground in early summer 2018.

 - More Parent Volunteers are very welcome!